XHamster: Website

+xHamster provides various pornographic videos, photos, fuclone and erotic stories grouped under categories catering to specific fetishes or sexual preferences.
+In addition to prerecorded videos, users can view live streams of paid models; the model can interact with several users by means of an online chat service.
+Models can also activate a "Tip" button, which allows users to provide the models additional money.
+Since 2017, xHamster has used an artificial intelligence model that scans material on its website to target individual user preferences.
+In reaction to growing demand for tech-related content, xHamster created a virtual reality platform to explore opportunities for VR techniques in the porn industry.

-xHamster also contains several social networking features.
-Users have detailed profiles incorporating their profile picture and gender, as well as works added to the site.
-Content possesses a commenting and rating system, and users can interact by adding others as a "friend" or subscribing to another's content.
-Privacy settings allow users to make various parts of the account visible only to select individuals, filter private messages, and block certain requests.
-Users can also verify their identity by submitting a photo of themselves with their username, which confers a stamp upon their profile.
+xHamster also contains several social networking features, including user profiles, a commenting and rating system, and the ability to interact by adding others as "friends" or subscribing to another's content.
+A user can verify their identity by submitting a photo of themselves with their username, which confers a stamp on their profile.

-Unlike mainstream social media such as Facebook and YouTube, pornographic sites face a host of additional legal regulations and persistent social stigma.
-A OneZero article published by Medium details many legal and cultural discrepancies between LA's Silicon Valley and "Porn Valley", noting xHamster's "aggressive content moderation" with regard to video uploads to the site. xHamster's video upload process entails A.I. content review, regular staff examination, and "a legion of volunteers […] who review uploads in exchange for in-site rewards, as well as the health of the community", said Alex Hawkins to OneZero in November 2019 (Medium). xHamster user chats "are also periodically monitored to ensure that they're in compliance with the site's policies".

-In August 2020 xHamster came under criticism for the deepfake pornography videos the site hosts.
-When asked about xHamster's policy on deepfake videos, Vice President Hawkins reported that while the company lacks a specific policy regarding deepfakes, it would remove such videos when it became aware of them, as they are a violation of the site's terms of use.
+In August 2020, xHamster came under criticism for the deepfake pornography videos the site hosts.
+When asked about xHamster's policy on deepfake videos, Alex Hawkins reported that while the company lacks a specific policy regarding deepfakes, it would remove such videos when it became aware of them, as they are a violation of the site's terms of use.

 HTTPS

 In January 2017, xHamster became one of the first major adult sites to incorporate HTTPS encryption.
-HTTPS allows for privacy, malware protection, and integrity of information exchange.
-Alex Hawkins said that one of the reason for HTTPS was because xHamster receives millions of visitors from countries where pornography is illegal.
+HTTPS allows for privacy, malware protection, and the integrity of information exchange.
+Alex Hawkins said that one of the reasons for HTTPS was because xHamster receives millions of visitors from countries where pornography is illegal.

 Security

 In April 2013, Conrad Longmore, a cyber security researcher, found that xHamster and PornHub were attacked with malvertisements.
 In September 2015, xHamster was hit with another malvertising attack along with YouPorn and PornHub.
 TrafficHaus reported that it might be the result of a breach.
-On 28 November 2016 it was revealed the usernames, email addresses and passwords of 380,000 users were stolen.
+On 28 November 2016, it was revealed that the usernames, email addresses and passwords of 380,000 users were stolen.

 In an effort to maintain user anonymity, xHamster stated in a Men's Health interview that they limit third-party access to user information when sending viewer data to marketing and analytics groups.
 While these security measures do not necessarily eliminate the possibility of linking a "browser fingerprint" and IP address to a user's personal identity, xHamster claims that it does not actively identify individuals unless one decides to "opt in to providing more personal, identifiable info".